AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 This article describes the timeline for this deprecation and it compares the functionality of the Scheduling tools and that of the Workload Balancer to indicate which Scheduling capabilities are already supported in the Workload Balancer.

-We have been announcing a more exact timeline through the Announcement Center at key milestones during the deprecation process and this article have been updated as this process continues.
+We have been announcing a more exact timeline through the Announcement Center at key milestones during the deprecation process and this article has been updated as this process continues.

 >[!NOTE]
 >